 Fasting may also make your metabolism slower so that when you start eating normally again you’ll be storing more fat than before (5).
 It’s like trying to run a car without gas.
 You might have driven it for a while, but eventually, you will need something to keep the engine running!

 What To Do Instead Of Going On A 3-Day Diet Cleanse

 Before you get on a detox, try to find the root cause of your symptoms.
 In most cases, your symptoms can be alleviated by a diet and/or lifestyle change.
 Here are some reasons why you may feel you need a detox, and solutions for each.

 Why Do I Feel Sluggish?

 Fatigue is a common symptom of several conditions and serious diseases, but in most cases, it is caused by simple lifestyle factors.
 Here are some of the potential reasons why you’re always tired:

 High Stress Levels

 Our bodies react to stress by releasing adrenaline and cortisol, which help us cope with the situation.
 However, these hormones are powerful stimulants that eventually wear down our systems if they’re constantly producing at a high level (1).

 Fatigue As A Side Effect Of Medications

 Some medications can make you feel tired or out of it (3).
 For example, sleeping pills make patients drowsy due to the fact that their bodies aren’t getting enough sleep.
-If you suspect prescription medication is causing your fatigue, consult with your doctor in order to find an alternative therapy that won’t affect how active you feel throughout the day.
+If you suspect a prescription medication is causing your fatigue, consult with your doctor in order to find an alternative therapy that won’t affect how active you feel throughout the day.